nk-clara/nk-clara.github.io/diffraction.md

 This is exactly what a Fourier transform does.

-...
+It turns out the Fraunhofer diffraction pattern is proportional to the Fourier transform of the aperture function:

+**insert equation**

+- A(x) describes the aperture.
+- Its Fourier transform gives the electric-field distribution in spatial-- - frequency space.
+- Therefore, applying an FFT to A(x) gives the diffraction pattern you need.
-To cover this concept more in depth, I created a separate post on why diffraction patterns are a Fourier transform of the aperture function.
+- To cover this concept more in depth, I created a separate post on why diffraction patterns are a Fourier transform of the aperture function.

 ## Step 2: Converting from optics to sound